 Helpful Tips

-- We've never had any problems using this spray, but always recommend testing in a small area first.
+- I've never had any problems using this spray, but always recommend testing in a small area first.

 - I am not brand picky with essential oils, but I do love Fabulous Frannie essential oils.
 I have noticed that they are just as good as the more expensive brands but cost much less.
 You can head over here to grab one of their gift sets or just buy one bottle.
 They are usually less than $5 a bottle.